About The Kaʻū Calendar

 Fall season runs from Sept.
 25 to Nov.
 13. Teams who make the playoffs potentially continue playing up until Winter Break.
 Spring season begins in February.

-Kaʻū High School's Esport Club team members, under the guidance of Eric Honma
+Kaʻū High School's Esport Club team members, under the guidance of Andrew Honma

 who runs the student technology and design lab.
 Photo from Kaʻū High Esports Club